epicmario7133/EVM-File-Uploader/README.md

 - Integration with third-party web platforms for easier usage in DApps.
 - Code optimization for improved performance.
 - ~~Fix bugs with python v3.10 and highter.~~
-- Addition stats to api.
+- ~~Addition stats to api.~~

-Please note that these features are not yet available in the current version of the program but they will all be added before the MainNet is released.
+Please note that these features are not yet available in the current version of the program but they will all be added.